Have you heard of the seven-way jump?

 The seven-way jump

-For every improvement (you can also read: mind shift in corona times) that you want to tackle, you have to consider who you want to involve.
-Invite people in your immediate environment to think with you about how to approach that improvement.
+Furthermore, for every improvement (feel free to read: mind shift in corona times) that you want to tackle, you must consider who you want to involve.
+Invite people in your immediate circle to think along with you about the approach to that improvement.

 And that's one!